celery/kombu/docs/reference/kombu.simple.rst

         .. attribute:: producer

-            :class:`~kombu.messaging.Producer` used to publish messages.
+            :class:`~kombu.Producer` used to publish messages.

         .. attribute:: consumer

-            :class:`~kombu.messaging.Consumer` used to receive messages.
+            :class:`~kombu.Consumer` used to receive messages.

         .. attribute:: no_ack